 Active engagement of residents and families is essential to our values.
 Annually, through an anonymous survey, we seek feedback from residents and their families about what is going well and what we can do to improve.
 The annual survey provides our home with a summary of the scores and comments for each of the areas of care and services offered.
-We use this report to collaborate with the resident council and families to determine an action plan to improve the experiences of those we serve.
-On a regular basis during the year, we discuss progress updates and strategies for improvement via town halls, resident council and family forums and newsletters.
+We use this report to collaborate with the residents and family councils to determine an action plan to improve the experiences of those we serve.
+On a regular basis during the year, we discuss progress updates and strategies for improvement via town halls, resident and family council meetings and newsletters.